-

 Pay and employment conditions expectations

-Responsible Ministers will require boards of Crown entities to have regard to these expectations when establishing their pay and employment conditions.
+Responsible Ministers will require boards of Crown agents to give effect and boards of ACEs and ICEs to have regard to these expectations when establishing their pay and employment conditions.

-- the processes to be followed in appointing an entity's chief executive, setting their performance expectations and formally evaluating his/her performance;
+- the processes to be followed in appointing an entity’s chief executive, setting their performance expectations and formally evaluating their performance

-- the board's role in ensuring that the State Services Commission's code of conduct is promulgated within the entity; and
+- the board’s role in ensuring that the Public Service Commissioner’s code of conduct and conflict of interest model standards are promulgated within the entity

 - the factors to be taken into account by Crown entities in setting pay and employment conditions.